 This brings us to our next reason to book a winter trip to London…

 There Are Plenty Of Warm And Cozy Pubs

 There’s almost nothing more British than the pub.
 London’s pub culture hasn’t changed much with time, and the best and most British of pubs are the dark, cozy, old ones.
 Sure, you can head to the pub on a sunny summer’s day.
 But in the winter, when the days are cold and short, its more compelling to tuck yourself away from the world in a warm, dim pub.

 For a pub with a neighborhood vibe, try the Walmer Castle in Notting Hill (right near the Danebury).
-There’s also the snug and inviting Crown and Scepter in Holland Park, literally steps away from the Attlee and the Gladstone.
+There’s also the snug and inviting Crown and Scepter in Holland Park, literally steps away from the Phillimore and the Prince Albert.

 If you don’t like beer, don’t despair.
 London also has plenty of award-winning, craft cocktail bars to visit.